FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 ## Granular Role-Based Access Management

-FlowFuse is an IoT platform designed for collaboration, easy deployment, scaling, and security for your Node-RED solutions.
 With collaboration at its core, FlowFuse allows you to create teams and invite members to collaborate on projects.
 However, not all team members require access to every feature.
 Effective management is essential, as some members might feel overwhelmed by unnecessary options, and there's a risk of accidental changes being made by those who are unfamiliar with the configurations and settings.

 To address this, FlowFuse offers [Role-Based Access Control (RBAC)](/blog/2024/04/role-based-access-control-rbac-for-node-red-with-flowfuse/).
 When inviting team members, you can assign specific roles that provide the appropriate level of access for their work.
 Higher roles grant more permissions, while lower roles limit access.
 Additionally, you can later change the roles of team members in the "members" page.
 This helps prevent unauthorized changes and ensures a more secure and efficient workflow.